 The DNA Fragmentation Assay is a test that is used to measure the amount of DNA damage in sperm in a semen sample.
-A major causative factor for sperm DNA damage is oxidative stress due to an excessive production of reactive oxygen species.
+A major causative factor for sperm DNA damage is oxidative stress due to excessive production of reactive oxygen species.
 Other factors can include defects in sperm chromatin packaging and DNA repair mechanisms as well as abnormalities in the regulation of programmed cell death, which are vital for regulating sperm production.

 All men have some amount of sperm DNA damage, but sperm DNA fragmentation (SDF) is significantly higher in infertile men.
 While men with poor semen parameters are more likely to have high SDF, high SDF is also found in men with normal semen parameters who may be diagnosed with unexplained infertility.
-Elevated levels of sperm DNA fragmentation (SDF) may affect fertility by hindering fertilization, early embryo development, implantation and pregnancy.
+Elevated levels of sperm DNA fragmentation (SDF) may affect fertility by hindering fertilisation, early embryo development, implantation and pregnancy.

 3) Sperm Oxidative Stress Assay

 Reactive oxygen species (ROS) are by-products of oxygen metabolism released from sperm cells and leukocytes.
-In ideal quantities, ROS serve to optimize sperm function.
+In ideal quantities, ROS serve to optimise sperm function.
 ROS are neutralized by antioxidants and are kept in optimal levels.

 A state of oxidative stress develops, and can result in lipid peroxidation, protein changes, DNA damage and sperm death.
 Studies have shown that oxidative stress is one of the major causes of male infertility, especially for those who have unexplained and idiopathic male infertility.
 Oxidative stress can not only affect sperm but potentially have consequences on a systematic level such as decreasing amount of testosterone or LH.
-Increased levels also directly damages sperm DNA, thus compromising the paternal genomic contribution to the embryo.
+Increased levels also directly damage sperm DNA, thus compromising the paternal genomic contribution to the embryo.

 4) Sperm Hyaluronan Binding Assay